 a) To customize the content and advertising you see.

-b) To enhance the user experience in our network of sites.
-We use tracking information to determine how well each page performs overall based on aggregate user demographics and traffic patterns to those pages.
+b) To enhance the user experience.
+Tracking information helps determine how well each page performs overall based on aggregate user demographics and traffic patterns to those pages.
 This helps us continue to build a better service for you.

-c) To fulfill your requests for certain products and services, such as sending out electronic newsletters and enabling you to participate in paid services, polls, contests, and message boards.
+c) To fulfill your requests for certain products and services, such as sending out electronic newsletters (e-newsletters, emails, texts) and enabling you to participate in paid services, polls, contests, and message boards.

 d) To send you information you agreed to receive about topics we think will be of interest to you.

-BassBlaster allows other paid users/Members to browse comments that you have written.
-BassBlaster may choose to post this information or data on other site features in the future.
+BassBlaster allows other users/members to browse comments that you have written.

-Traffic data: BassBlaster uses these traffic data, including information gathered from cookies, to help diagnose problems with our servers, analyze trends, research the market for our services, and administer the website.
-Information that does not personally identify you as an individual is collected by us from the site (such as, by way of example, patterns of utilization) and is exclusively owned by us.
+Traffic data: BassBlaster uses traffic data, including information gathered from cookies, to help diagnose problems with the servers, analyze trends, research the market for our services, and administer the website.
+Information that does not personally identify you as an individual is collected by our servers from the site (such as, by way of example, patterns of utilization) and is exclusively owned by us.
 This information can be utilized by us in such manner as we, in our sole discretion, deem appropriate.

 Newsletters, Discount Alerts and Other Emails and Text Messages

-If you subscribe to the BassBlaster by email or text, you will receive regular 2x/week emails update from us, which may include special offers, new services, and other noteworthy news items.
+If you subscribe to the BassBlaster by email or text, you will receive regular 2x/week emails updates (approximately, sometimes more per week), which may include special offers, new services, and other noteworthy news items.
 You may always choose to decline to receive these email messages and text messages at any time (see below).

-We will never sell, rent or share your personal information, including your email or phone number with and third parties for marketing purposes without your express permission, except as outlined below.
-We may share your personal information with our service delivery providers for the purpose of delivering our email and text messages to your or as required by law.
+We will never sell or rent your personal information, including your email or phone number with third parties for marketing purposes without your express permission, except as outlined below.
+We may share your personal information with our service delivery providers for the purpose of delivering our email and text messages to you or as required by law.